 Cookies aren’t always sweet.

 We have all heard of cookies – no not the kind you eat – the kind that an internet browser uses.
-They are important to websites because they hold a small amount of information that is relevant to a particular person that browses a site.
+They are important to websites because they hold a small amount of information that is relevant to the person browsing the site.

 Most browsers have cookies enabled.
-If you are using private browsing you are in essence preventing information from storing in a cookie – but more about that later.
+If you are using private browsing, you are preventing information from storing in a cookie – but more about that later.

-Now that you know what a cookie is we should talk about the new wave of information tracking.
-You might remember the news segment I was on a while ago about how Google knows what you are looking for based on an interest you had online at some point.
+Now that you know what a cookie is let’s talk about the new wave of information tracking.
+You might remember the news segment Makios CEO Nils Desmet was on a while ago about how Google knows what you are looking for based on an interest you had online at some point.
 For example, if you search for Pink Unicorns on your phone you’ll likely start seeing Pink Unicorn ads show up on your browser at home and perhaps on your tablet.

 This is called cross-site tracking, and by using a cookie, websites can now track and store what you are looking for based on your interests.
 If you appreciate a certain level of privacy – it is good to know this is happening.
 For example, if you are trying to surprise a loved one with an anniversary gift and you share a computer with that loved one, you can be certain that surprise will be revealed in browser advertisements and on Facebook.